pettazz/pettazz.com/_posts/2013-04-08-laptops-menace-to-society.md

 comments: true
 ---

 Today I'd like to address a serious and growing concern, becoming especially prevalent among college students who are now, just as I was a few years ago, too cheap/poor/cool to have proper furniture: Burning down their dorms by leaving laptops on their beds.
-[This is a trend](http://bostonherald.com/news_opinion/local_coverage/2013/04/laptop_goes_up_in_flames) that is destroying lives and student housing across the country, but could be easily stopped if we all just took a moment to become educated about the issue and the devices we often spend so much time using.<!--more-->
+[This is a trend](http://bostonherald.com/news_opinion/local_coverage/2013/04/laptop_goes_up_in_flames) that is destroying lives and student housing across the country, but could be easily stopped if we all just took a moment to become educated about the issue and the devices we often spend so much time using.

 For my readers who are not computer scientists, I will describe in a high-level view the inner workings of your average laptop computer.